On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Distinguished subquotients of the reduced -algebras

-The projection $\pi\u{n\u{0} \chi}(\mathbf{p}_{\lambda})$ has rank one, and to make Lemma 3.2.2 explicit, I shall now \emph{imitate} what Higson did in the complex case, and \emph{use} the calculations he made for the Cartan motion group.
-A first step is to identify the range of $\pi\u{n\u{0} \chi}(\mathbf{p}_{\lambda})$.
-Define a function from $K$ to $W$ as
+The projection $\pi_{n_{0} \chi}(\mathbf{p}_{\lambda})$ has rank one.
+To make Lemma \ref{lemme_cle} explicit, we now \emph{imitate} Higson's analysis of the complex semisimple case, and \emph{use} the calculations he made in \cite{Higson2008} for the Cartan motion group rather than complex semisimple groups.